52punk/bank-note-authenticator/README.md

 web app frontend was made using streamlit library from python

-model used in backened is made using randomforestclassifier fron sklearn
+model used in backened is made using randomforestclassifier from sklearn